ESG reporting: Everything you need to know in 2024

 What is ESG?

-1. environmental: This area focuses on how a company manages and impacts the environment.
+1. Environmental: This area focuses on how a company manages and impacts the environment.
 It includes issues such as climate change, energy efficiency, pollution, resource consumption and waste management.
 The company's impact on nature and the health of the planet are key elements of the environmental dimension of ESG.

 3. Governance: This aspect focuses on the company's governance structure, ethics and integrity.
 It includes issues of corporate governance, transparency, accountability and compliance with laws and regulations.